University of Coimbra: Events

 The highlight of this homecoming, which now takes place at the beginning of the academic year (October/November) is the special parade known as the Latada.
 After marching through the streets of the city the new students are baptized in the Mondego River thus entering into the Coimbra academic fraternity.
 The second-year students are awarded their Grelos (a small ribbon).
 The Grelo is a small, woollen ribbon with the color(s) of the student's faculty, that is attached to a student's briefcase.
 Before this, the students must have visited the Dom Pedro V market during the morning, where they must get a turnip to sustain the Caloiros during the day's festivities.
 Besides the tin cans they have tied to their legs, the new students wear all kinds of costumes made up according to the creativity and imagination of their godmothers or godfathers, who are older students.
 They also carry placards with ironic criticisms alluding to certain teachers, the educational system, national events and leaders.
 The homecoming includes the "Tin Can Festival" week, with concerts and several other cultural events and sports activities beyond the parade, which always happens on a Tuesday.
 These include the historical night-time student fado serenade which happens in the stairs of the Old Cathedral of Coimbra to a crowd of thousands of students and other spectators, every year during the celebrations.

 Queima das Fitas

-Coimbra's Queima das Fitas (Burning of the Ribbons), the oldest and most famous in the country, is organized by a students' commission formed by members of the students' union of the University of Coimbra, the Associação Académica de Coimbra.
-Celebrating the end of graduation courses, symbolized by the ritual burning of the ribbons representing each faculty, it takes place at the second semester (first weekend of May), being among the biggest student festivities in Europe.
+Coimbra's Queima das Fitas (Burning of the Ribbons), one of the oldest in the country, is organized by a commission of students from the students' union of the University of Coimbra, the Associação Académica de Coimbra.
+The ritual burning of the ribbons celebrates the end of graduation courses and takes place in the second semester (first weekend of May).
 It lasts for 8 days, one for each Faculty: Letters, Law, Medicine, Sciences & Technology, Pharmacy, Economics, Psychology & Education Sciences and Sports Sciences & Physical Education.
-During this period, a series of concerts and performances are held, turning Coimbra in a lively and vibrant city.
+During this period, a series of concerts and performances are held within the city of Coimbra.